John A. McClernand: Battle of Milliken's Bend; Battle of Arkansas Post

-Early in January 1863, at Milliken's Bend, McClernand superseded Sherman as the leader of the Union force that was to move down the Mississippi as part of the Vicksburg campaign.
-At Sherman's suggestion, McClernand led an expedition up the Red River to capture the Confederates' Fort Hindman at Arkansas Post, Arkansas The Battle of Arkansas Post, also known as Battle of Fort Hindman, was fought from January 9 to 11, 1863, near the mouth of the Arkansas River.
-On January 11, 1863, Arkansas Post fell to the Union force.
+Early in January 1863, at Milliken's Bend, McClernand caught up with the expedition and assumed command from Sherman as the leader of the Union force that was to move down the Mississippi as part of the Vicksburg campaign.
+McClernand renamed this force to the Army of the Mississippi, with the XIII and XV Corps being redesignated to the I and II Corps of the Army, respectively.
+At Sherman's suggestion, McClernand led an expedition up the Arkansas River to capture the Confederates' Fort Hindman at Arkansas Post, Arkansas The Battle of Fort Hindman, was fought from January 9 to 11, 1863, near the mouth of the Arkansas River.
+On January 11, 1863, and the fort was captured.
 Sherman and acting Rear Admiral David D. Porter later convinced a disapproving Grant that leaving the Confederate garrison at Arkansas Post in place could have been an obstacle to the capture of Vicksburg.
+Grant initially disapproved of this operation, and wired Halleck denouncing it as 'senseless'; but after news of victory came and learning that it was Sherman's idea, Grant quickly reversed his opinion, praising the operation in his telegraph to Halleck and calling it an 'essential step in the campaign against Vicksburg'.

-Reduced to Corps Command; Friction and Intrigue
+Reduced to corps command; friction and intrigue

 On January 17, Grant, after receiving the opinion of Admiral David Dixon Porter and General Sherman that McClernand was incompetent to lead further operations, united a part of his own troops with those of McClernand and assumed command in person and reduced McClernand to corps command.
 Three days later he ordered McClernand back to Milliken's Bend.
 During the rest of the Vicksburg Campaign there was much friction between McClernand and his colleagues.
 He intrigued for the removal of Grant, spreading rumors to the press of Grant drinking on the campaign.

-Attempts to Approach Vicksburg
+Attempts to approach Vicksburg

 McClernand landed his men on the Mississippi River levee at Young's Point, where they "suffered from the heavy winter rains and lack of shelter.
 Tents were not issued to the troops because they were within range of the [Confederate] guns at Vicksburg; so the more enterprising men dug holes in the levee and covered them with their black rubber blankets.
 Floundering in knee-deep black mud and still exhausted from recent expeditions, numerous soldiers fell sick.
 Many cases of smallpox were reported.
 Hospital tents lined the back side of the levee and were crowded with thousands of sick men.
 Many died, and soon the levee was lined with new graves."